 If more than one day of doses is missed, do not try to "catch up" by taking more than the daily prescribed dose.
 Call the Allergy office for instructions.

-Female of child-bearing potential: If you become pregnant while on immunotherapy, notify the office staff immediately, so your doctor can determine an appropriate dosage schedule for the drops during pregnency.
+Females of child-bearing potential: If you become pregnant while on immunotherapy, notify the office staff immediately, so your doctor can determine an appropriate dosage schedule for the drops during pregnancy.
 Immunotherapy doses will not be advanced during pregnancy or while nursing, but may be maintained at a constant level if approved by your OB physician.

 Please notify the office staff immediately if you start any new prescription medication, particulary Beta Blocker medication for high blood pressure, heart problems, migraine headaches and glaucoma.
 Beta Blocker medications can not be used while on immunotherapy.
 Your drops will have to be discontinued.